rhjacobsen/CN_workshops/Workshops/2/README.md

     ip -6 route add 2001:878:402:1::/64 via 2001:878:402:3::1

-Ensure that you can ping 2001:878:402:1::1 from both "Router 2" and "Node 2".
+Ensure that you can ping 2001:878:402:1::1 from both "Router-2" and "Node-2".

-Use the command ```ip -6 route``` to inspect the routing tables on "Router 1" and "Router 2", and observe how the tunnel endpoints are being used as interfaces.
+Use the command ```ip -6 route``` to inspect the routing tables on "Router-1" and "Router-2", and observe how the tunnel endpoints are being used as interfaces.

-Lastly add the default route on Node 1
+Lastly, add the default route on Node-1

     ip -6 route replace default via 2001:878:402:1::1

- And Node 2
+and Node-2

      ip -6 route replace default via 2001:878:402:2::1

-Start Wireshark, and capture packets from IPv4 Net.
-Ping "Node 2" from "Node 1".
+Start Wireshark, and capture packets from the IPv4 Network: Interconnect.
+Ping "Node-2" from "Node-1".

 After a couple of ping requests have been answered, stop the ping and Wireshark capture.

 Inspect the ping packets captured.

 > ##### Challenge 3.3
-> Briefly explain the structure of the ping packets captured.
+> Explore and briefly explain the structure of the ping packets captured using Wireshark.
 > ```
 >
 >